hammadahamed/jsonvisualizer/README.md

 Built this tool to learn REACT.
 Where's fun in learning something without building something.

 So thank my enthu for creating this wonderful application and also, @jsoncrack repo which gave this project idea.
 This is my own implementation using RAW Data Structures.
-So, No complaints on Performance difference of feature difference ;)
+So, No complaints on Performance difference or features ;)